 1. Set Social Media Goals

-To maximize recruitment efforts through social media, it’s important to determine company goals.
+First, to maximize recruitment efforts through social media, it’s important to determine company goals.
 Is the primary goal to increase brand awareness?
 Drive candidates to a careers page?
 Target a certain audience?

 Once a social media goal is established, your portcos can decide which KPIs will be the most valuable to track progress.
 Some useful KPIs include: